 In the past 10 years, computers have begun running portfolios, with ETFs and mutual funds tracking indices of shares and bonds automatically.
 This past September, machines had $4.3 trillion invested in American equities, which for the first time ever exceeded the sums actively run by humans.

-Beyond this, computers are becoming smarter every day, many to the point of gaining autonomy.
-Many programs that use AI (Artificial Intelligence) now create their own strategies without the need for human input.
+Beyond this, computers are becoming smarter every day, much to the point of gaining autonomy.
+Many programs that use AI (Artificial Intelligence) now create their strategies without the need for human input.
 Is technology in finance beneficial for the industry in the long run?
 As these machines become stronger and smarter, they gain the ability to do more.
 The practically infinite supply of new data combined with advances in processing power has created new ways to assess investments, such as funds using satellites to track retailers’ car parks and scrape inflation data from e-commerce sites.

 Advances are Going to Continue

 Modern-day trading floors are filled with servers that have taken the place of human traders., particularly by cutting costs.
-ETFs typically charge .1% a year, where an active fund would charge 1%.
+ETFs typically charge 0.1% a year, whereas an active fund would charge 1%.
 ETFs are even purchasable over the phone.
 Of course, the automation of finance has raised a few concerns such as financial stability, the concentration of wealth, and corporate governance.
 These are all valid, as many innovations have led to crises before landing on their feet.
 Regardless, these advances are going to continue, and human investors may be in for a rude awakening if they don’t adapt.
 The full invasion of technology in finance is advancing more than ever and it is here to stay.

 About the Author:

-Earlier in his career, Mr. Perrault served as an investment executive with some of Canada’s largest institutions, including National Bank, Merrill-Lynch, CIBC and Scotia Capital.
+Earlier in his career, Mr. Perrault served as an investment executive with some of Canada’s largest institutions, including National Bank, Merrill Lynch, CIBC, and Scotia Capital.